Skip to page content

 Repeat this at least 10 times with each leg.

 If you can do this easily, try it with light weights on your ankles and with your toes pointing towards you.
-Try doing this every time you sit down.
+This could be done every time you sit down.

 Any X-rays taken will be reviewed by a specialist doctor.
 If there is any concern that there may be a more serious injury, you will be contacted.